wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 and go, necessarily, for the human brain cannot stand the tension for a long time.
 A prolonged ecstasy will burn out your brain unless it is extremely pure and subtle.
 In nature nothing is at stand-still — everything pulsates, appears and disappears.
-Heart, breath, digestion, sleep and wakeïng, birth and death — everything comes and goes in waves.
-Rhythm, periodicity, harmoniöus alternation of extremes is the rule.
+Heart, breath, digestion, sleep and waking, birth and death — everything comes and goes in waves.
+Rhythm, periodicity, harmonious alternation of extremes is the rule.
 No use rebelling against the very pattern of life.
-If you seek the immutable, go beyond experiënce.
+If you seek the immutable, go beyond experience.
 When I say, “remember ‘I am’ all the time”, I mean come back to it repeatedly.
 No particular thought can be mind’s natural state, only silence.
 Not the idea of silence but silence itself.
-When the mind is in its natural state, it reverts to silence spontaneöusly after every experiënce or, rather, every experiënce happens against the background of silence.
+When the mind is in its natural state, it reverts to silence spontaneously after every experience or, rather, every experience happens against the background of silence.

 Now, what you have learnt here becomes the seed.
 You may forget it —